datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 // Columns after unprepared execute: [id, initial_column, new_column]
 ```

 Yup, the column is there.
-So let's investigate whether re-connecting to the cluster solves this issue:
+So let's investigate whether creating a new `Session` with the cluster helps:
 ```java
 session.close();
 session = cluster.connect("fun");